The Raincoats (album): Recording and production

-Music and lyrics
+Music

-Simon Reynolds and Joy Press wrote that The Raincoats' debut "bends and buckles rock form but doesn't break it," describing the music as "ragged, homespun folk-punk, with its elastic rhythms, reedy vocals and rickety structures."
+Writers Simon Reynolds and Joy Press described the album's music as "ragged, homespun folk-punk, with its elastic rhythms, reedy vocals and rickety structures."
 It has also been described as consisting of "forward-thinking" experimental rock.
-"Life on the Line" had the original lyrics penned by the original guitarist, Ross Crighton, about a suicide at Ladbroke Grove underground station.
+"Life on the Line" had the original lyrics penned by the original guitarist, Ross Crighton, about a suicide at Ladbroke Grove tube station.

 Release

-The Raincoats was re-released by Rough Trade in 1993 on CD, with liner notes by Nirvana frontman Kurt Cobain.
+The Raincoats was re-released by Rough Trade in 1993 on CD, with liner notes by Nirvana frontman Kurt Cobain, who had previously detailed his admiration for the band in the liner notes to the Nirvana compilation Incesticide.
 The album was again re-released on 9 November 2009 on vinyl on We ThRee (the band's own label) in the UK and on the Kill Rock Stars label in the U.S. This edition included a free mp3 download and an extra track, "Fairytale in the Supermarket", as well as a special edition bonus CD, including live footage from 1978 and 1979 and a video of "Fairytale in the Supermarket".

 Critical reception

-AllMusic praised the album, writing, "This music, even at its most dissonant, is stunning and captivating".
+The Raincoats was ranked number 41 by Paste on their list of "The 50 Best Post-Punk Albums" (2016), number 39 by Treble on "The 100 Best Post-Punk Albums" (2018), number 6 by PopMatters in "The 50 Best Post-Punk Albums Ever" (2020), and number 398 by Rolling Stone on their list of the "500 Greatest Albums of All Time".

 In 1996, the critic Neil Strauss named it among the 100 most influential albums in "alternative" music in a Rolling Stone book on the subject.
-In 2020, Rolling Stone ranked the album at number 398 in their list of the 500 Greatest Albums of All Time.
-In his posthumously published Journals, Cobain's list of his top 50 favorite records features The Raincoats at number 21.
+AllMusic retrospectively praised the album, stating, "This music, even at its most dissonant, is stunning and captivating".

+Writers Simon Reynolds and Joy Press wrote that The Raincoats: "bends and buckles rock form but doesn't break it" and "An all-time great".

-"An all-time great", The Raincoats is seen as a landmark in indie pop, new wave, and post-punk music, as well as one of post-punk's best albums.
-Charles Ubaghs, in articles for The Quietus and Tiny Mix Tapes, lauded the band and their album as exemplars of new musical exploration in the wake of the late-'70s punk movement.
-He dubbed it "a passionate new that screamed of possibility", noting the band's fusion of "oddball rhythms", use of the violin, and more that lead to "forward-thinking" music.
-Its impact on independent music has also been noted.
-BrooklynVegan saw the group's sound clearly in future DIY scenes and bands within them, including Beat Happening, Vivian Girls, and Electrelane.
-PopMatters credited them with shaping trends that would continue through bands Half Japanese and Beat Happening, like using lo-fi and "idiosyncratic" pop music elements.
-The Vinyl Factory saw the record set the 1990s musical movement riot grrrl's groundwork.
+Charles Ubaghs, in retrospective articles for The Quietus and Tiny Mix Tapes, lauded the band and their album as exemplars of new musical exploration in the wake of the late-'70s punk movement.
+Ubaughs dubbed it "a passionate new that screamed of possibility", noting the band's fusion of "oddball rhythms", use of the violin, and more that lead to "forward-thinking" music.

+BrooklynVegan retrospectively accredited the album's influence to the sound of later DIY scenes as well as the work of Beat Happening, Vivian Girls, and Electrelane.
+PopMatters stated the Raincoats shaped trends that would continue through groups such as Half Japanese and Beat Happening, such as using "lo-fi" and "idiosyncratic" pop music elements.

+The Raincoats has been retroactively recognized as a landmark in indie pop, new wave, and post-punk music.
+The Vinyl Factory stated the record presaged the riot grrrl movement.
+In May 2010, the Raincoats performed the album in its entirety in London.